janmassberg/storybook-utils-stencil/README.md

 [![Node version](https://img.shields.io/node/v/npm.svg?style=flat)](https://nodejs.org/download/)

-# Storybook Utils
+# Storybook + Web Components

-**Utilities, code generators and components for Storybook-based library documentation**
+**Utilities, code generators and components for Storybook-based library documentation of web-components.**

 This library is designed for use in projects that use Storybook for documentation.